-This material is directed at persons who are 'wholesale clients' (as defined under the Corporations Act 2001 (Cth) (Corporations Act)) and has not been prepared for and is not intended for persons who are 'retail clients' (as defined under the Corporations Act).
 This material contains general information only.
 It is not intended to provide you with financial product advice and does not take into account your objectives, financial situation or needs.
 Before making an investment decision you should consider, with a financial advisor, whether this information is appropriate in light of your investment needs, objectives and financial situation.